Hazofinho/Hazofinho/README.md

 #### About Me
 -  🏫 Currently attending: *Royal Institute of Technology* In Stockholm, Sweden
 <!-- 📚 At the moment, attending courses:  -->
-- ⛱️ At the moment, not attending any courses due to the summer break
+- ⛱️ At the moment, attending courses: **Mathematical Statistics [IX1501] & Digital Systems Design using Hardware Description Languages [IL1332]**
-- 🔭 I’m currently not working on any specific project
+- 🔭 I’m currently working on a PCB, for a personal project.
 - 📌 All of my projects are available at:

     <a href="https://github.com/Hazofinho?tab=repositories">